uri-ocean-robotics/norbit/README.md

 ## Contributing ##

-If you wish to make a contribution to this package please make a fork from the devel branch.
-Once your modification is completed, make a pull request back to the devel branch.
-If it is accepted your modifications will be available in the master branch (default branch) after the next release.

-Please review and adhere to the style guidelines on the [URI Ocean Robotics Development Conventions](https://github.com/uri-ocean-robotics/development-conventions).
+Thank you for considering a contribution to this package.
+Please review our [CONTRIBUTING](CONTRIBUTING.md) guidelines to get started.